 Solution 3.
 Try Other HEVC Video Players

 It is a truth that some people is bothered with 4K HEVC dropping frames in VLC but enjoy smooth playback in other media players (for example Media Player Classic MPC-HC) or vice versa.

-Here, we would like to recommend a powerful free media player, 5KPlayer, which can work as the best alternative when other players are not working.
+Here, we would like to recommend a powerful free media player that handle HEVC well, 5KPlayer, which can work as the best alternative when other players are not working.
 It offers a great experience to play virtually all videos, from 4K/1080P/360° VR to various formats, HEVC/H.264/MP4/MKV/MTS/AVI etc. It takes full advantage of hardware acceleration (with the support of Intel, NVIDIA, AMD) to achieve smooth playback without frames dropped or other issues, like choppy, black screen, video/audio out of syncing and so on.

 Besides HD video player, it also plays as music player, online video downloader and media streamer through DLNA and AirPlay.